 Metropolis is the undisputed pinnacle of silent film-making, at least in the “science fiction” genre.
 Director Fritz Lang produced many epic films in the 1920s, but this was his most ambitious – overly so.
 It cost over 5 million Reichmarks and made less than 100 thousand.
 It premiered in January at around 2 ½ hours in length, but was so controversial that within months, around 30 minutes were cut for various political reasons.
 The full length film was considered “lost” until 2008 and had its second “premiere” after an unprecedented restoration, in 2010.
 Expand

 147min.
 Fritz Lang.
-I chose the version posted above due to its near-Blu-ray quality and acceptable copyright status by The New Pollutants (composers of a new modern score).
-The film is also currently available on YouTube with the original 1927 score by Gottfried Huppertz, reworked and recorded by conductor Frank Strobel; this version with German intertitles includes subtitle options in English, French, Greek, Portuguese, and Spanish.
+I chose the version posted above due to its near-Blu-ray quality with the original 1927 score by Gottfried Huppertz, reworked and recorded by conductor Frank Strobel; this version with German intertitles includes subtitle options in English, French, Greek, Portuguese, and Spanish.
 I would also recommend this playlist of the entire film, rescored by The New Pollutants and first performed in 2005, then reworked for the 2010 restoration; intertitles in English.

 Women of Ryazan (Baby ryazanskie, aka The Peasant Women of Riazan.
 88min.
 Olga Preobrazhenskaya and Ivan Pravov.
 USSR.)
 A study of two young women living in rural Russia and how they deal with life, love and the First World War.
 A quick shout-out to Fritzi Kramer of Movies Silently; she reviews silent films with lots of screenshots, detailed plot summaries, and often embedded GIFs.
 After doing 10Y10F research for a couple of years now, I’ve noticed that her reviews are always top notch, and she started a podcast in 2019, as well.
 Here’s her Women of Ryazan review.